anttikissa/xstream/README.md

 # TODO

-.rewire()
-merge(stream), mergeLatest(stream)
+- merge(stream), mergeLatest(stream)
+- onEnd() to work correctly for other combinators, too (map works)
-Examples (see end)
+- Examples (see end)
-Figure out if dependencies need to see which parents were changed.
-They can check .newValue, of course, but it's a bit dirty.
+- Figure out if dependencies need to see which parents were changed.
+They
+- can check .newValue, of course, but it's a bit dirty.
-.end(), .ends()
+- .end(), .ends()
-.errors()
+- .errors()
-.catch()
+- .catch()
-.modify(f)
+- .modify(f)
-Figure out how exceptions should work, which errors they should catch and what's the difference between stream error and transaction error Separate detailed tests out from README
+- Figure out how exceptions should work, which errors they should catch and what's the difference between stream error and transaction error
+- Separate detailed tests out from README
-Should f have `this` set to resulting node in case of map, combine, etc?
+- Should f have `this` set to resulting node in case of map, combine, etc?

 .limit(min, max)
 //	[stream 1 2 3 4 5].limit(2, 4) -> [stream 2 3 4]